The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: The Effective Action of Heterotic String Theory

 We now consider the bosonic part of the heterotic effective string action up to order $\mathcal{O}(\alpha^\prime)$.
-We will consider the case where the dilaton varies slowly or has been stabilized ({\it e.g.} by means of an appropriate, string-loop-induced potential) to some constant value $\Phi_0$, which, without loss of generality, we may set to zero.
-The effective string action then is:
+We will consider the case where the dilaton varies slowly or has been stabilized (e.g.,~by means of an appropriate, string loop-induced potential) to some constant value $\Phi_0$, which, without~loss of generality, we may set to zero.
+The~effective string action is then as follows:

 where\footnote{We use a $(-++\dots +)$ signature for the metric.
-The Riemann tensor is defined as $R^\rho{}{}_{\sigma\mu\nu} = \partial_\mu \Gamma^\rho_{\nu\sigma} - \partial_\nu \Gamma^\rho_{\mu\sigma} + \Gamma^\rho_{\mu\lambda}\Gamma^\lambda_{\nu\sigma} - \Gamma^\rho_{\nu\lambda}\Gamma^\lambda_{\mu\sigma}$, while the Ricci tensor is defined as $R_{\mu\nu} = R^\lambda{}_{\mu\lambda\nu}$.}
+The~Riemann tensor is defined as $R^\rho{}{}_{\sigma\mu\nu} = \partial_\mu \Gamma^\rho_{\nu\sigma} - \partial_\nu \Gamma^\rho_{\mu\sigma} + \Gamma^\rho_{\mu\lambda}\Gamma^\lambda_{\nu\sigma} - \Gamma^\rho_{\nu\lambda}\Gamma^\lambda_{\mu\sigma}$, while the Ricci tensor is defined as $R_{\mu\nu} = R^\lambda{}_{\mu\lambda\nu}$.}

-is the leading term and \cite{Duncan:1992vz}
+is the leading term and~\cite{Duncan:1992vz}